typst/packages/packages/preview/blindex/0.1.0/README.md

-# Blindex – An index-making package for Biblical literature citations in Typst documents
+# Blindex: Index-making of Biblical literature citations in Typst

 `blindex` is a `typst` package specifically designed for the generation of indices of Biblical literature citations in documents.